aalbrightpdx/projforge/README.md

 ---

-## 🧰 Clone the QuickRepo repository to your system:
+## 🧰 Clone the ProjForge repository to your system:

 Open your terminal and run: